 22. Extraordinary requests will be reviewed for approval by the facility reservation department or referred to the appropriate administrator if necessary.

-23. Public forum activities, such as noncommercial public interest groups or petitioners must occur outside of campus buildings, no closer than 25 feet from all building entrances.
-Petitioners must present identification and register with the facility reservation department before beginning solicitation activities.
+23. Public Area activities, such as noncommercial public interest groups or petitioners must occur outside of campus buildings, no closer than 25 feet from all building entrances. .
 Activities must occur during regular College hours, defined as when regular classes are in session.
 During term breaks, activities must occur within regular College hours.

-Individuals or groups conducting public forum activities that result in a substantiated complaint will be given one warning.
-Should the nature of the complaint warrant or the individual refuse to register with the facilities department, the College reserves the right to require a group or individual to immediately vacate college premises.
-Public forum activities may not occur in the parking lots, athletic areas or on walking trails.

 Noncommercial public interest groups or individuals are also welcome to participate in Community